-a) The site mix will comprise two 2-bed bungalows, two 3-bed houses and one 4-bed house.
-Any house can be substituted for a bungalow of any size;

-b) a minimum of two of the dwellings will be affordable;

-c) the existing footpath within the site will be extended to an adoptable standard to link to Main Street and serve the site;

-d) the development will not create an adverse impact on the character of the area, or undermine the amenity of neighbouring dwellings;

-e) all roads and footpaths should be constructed to Leicestershire County Council's adoptability standards;
+- a) The site mix will comprise two 2-bed bungalows, two 3-bed houses and one 4-bed house.
+Any house can be substituted for a bungalow of any size; - b) a minimum of two of the dwellings will be affordable; - c) a public footpath will be provided to an adoptable standard to link to Main Street and serve the site; - d) the development will not create an adverse impact on the character of the area, or undermine the amenity of neighbouring dwellings; - e) all roads and footpaths should be constructed to Leicestershire County Council's adoptability standards; and - f) the whole of the site is to be built as one carefully designed scheme.

-f) the whole of the site is to be built as one carefully designed scheme.
-The residential development will be considered as one project submitted as one planning application and the site cannot be developed through more than one planning application; and g) the development will be constructed to meet the full approved neighbourhood development plan visual design policy and design guide.